damiecode/Quest-for-treasure/README.md

 4. Push to the branch (git push origin [chosen-name])
 5. Create a new Pull Request

+## Future features
+- Create different and more interesting levels for the game
+- Load the game levels with JSOn file
+- Modularize code so levels can be loaded in one page.

 ## Show your support

 Give a ⭐️ if you like this project!